Herman Timberg: 1929 to 1952

-In addition to continuing his vaudeville appearances,"National, L'ville," Variety (Apr.
-12, 1939) about a 1939 appearance at the National Theatre in Louisville, Kentucky.
-Timberg was apparently aiming for work on a complete Broadway show.
+In addition to continuing his vaudeville appearances, Timberg was apparently aiming for work on a complete Broadway show.
 In 1936 it was reported that he had been engaged by Jack Curtis and Carlteton Hoagland to adapt the London musical Yes, Madam for Broadway.
 Apparently nothing came of this effort.

-In 1946 Timberg was said to be working on a comedy for actor Hugh Herbert, "said to have a Park Avenue background."
+In 1946, Timberg was said to be working on a comedy for actor Hugh Herbert, "said to have a Park Avenue background."
 That same year there was a casting call for a play, Knickerbocker's Children authored by Ben Levinson and Herman Timberg.
 Neither of these efforts appear to have come to fruition.

-In 1949, Timberg, "who's been on the boards for more years than he may care to admit," was appearing with the youthful Graham Sisters.
+In 1949, Timberg, "who's been on the boards for more years than he may care to admit", was appearing with the youthful Graham Sisters.
 As if recalling his earlier acts, Variety reported that "Timberg hasn't lost his skill at dancing or comedies and fiddling."
 One of his last appearances was at the Palace Theatre where, "nearly blind, he did an energetic turn with a femme foil which called for extremely fast movement and trick violin playing.
 The act was excellently received."
-His obituary noted that he was known for the Timberg "crawl-off," a comic maneuver in which he exited the stage crawling on all fours.
+His obituary noted that he was known for the Timberg "crawl-off", a comic maneuver in which he exited the stage crawling on all fours.

-At the twilight of his life Timberg was living at the Greystone Hotel at 212 West 91st Street (on Broadway) in Manhattan, New York.
-Timberg died on April 16, 1952 at Memorial Hospital in New York City "after a long illness."
+At the twilight of his life, Timberg was living at the Greystone Hotel at 212 West 91st Street (on Broadway) in Manhattan, New York.
+Timberg died on April 16, 1952, at Memorial Hospital in New York City "after a long illness".